 Day 1 – Dakar

 Arrive in Dakar and transfer to the hotel.
-Overnight Hotel Teranga or similar.
+Overnight Hotel Djoloff or similar.

 Drive to Touba, a stronghold of the Mourid Islamic brotherhood and considered to be a sacred town in Senegal.
-Spend the rest of the day exploring the town and learning about the spiritual traditions of Islam in Senegal, before continuing to Thies.
-Overnight tourist class hotel.
+Spend the rest of the day exploring the town and learning about the spiritual traditions of Islam in Senegal.
+Overnight Relais de Kaolack or similar.
 (BLD)

 Spend the day exploring the culture of the Dioula people, meeting the king of the oldest Dioula kingdom.
 With his permission we learn about the animistic customs that hold sway here and venture into a sacred forest where we may be lucky enough to see traditional rituals taking place.
-Overnight tourist class hotel.
+Return to Ziguinchor for the night.
+Overnight Hotel Kadiandoumange or similar.
 (BLD)

 Days 11-13 – Bijagos Islands